dballinari/DeepMoji-StockTwits-Classifier/readme.md

 ```bash
 conda create -n deepmoji python=2.7
 ```
-In this virtual enviroment, install a 'theano'.
+In this virtual enviroment, install a `theano`.
 Then navigate to the root folder where the DeepMoji files are located and run the installation
 file:
 ```bash
 pip install -e .
 ```
-Next the backend of keras has to be changed: either change in '.keras/keras.JSON' the backend from "tensorflow" to "theano" or create a new folder '.keras_python27' (as a copy of '.keras/') and change there the file 'keras.JSON'.
-In latter case, go to '\_path\_\Miniconda3\envs\deepmoji\Lib\site-packages\keras\backend\\_\_init\_\_.py' and change the location of the keras setting file to point to the newly created folder.
-Finally, if when running the scripts an error about the 'ifelse' function appears, in the file where the error occurs add at the beggining 'from theno import ifelse' and replace in the code 'theano.ifelse' with 'ifelse'.
+Next the backend of keras has to be changed: either change in `.keras/keras.JSON` the backend from "tensorflow" to "theano" or create a new folder `.keras_python27` (as a copy of `.keras/`) and change there the file `keras.JSON`.
+In latter case, go to `path_to_miniconda\Miniconda3\envs\deepmoji\Lib\site-packages\keras\backend\__init__.py` and change the location of the keras setting file to point to the newly created folder.
+Finally, if when running the scripts an error about the `ifelse` function appears, in the file where the error occurs add at the beggining `from theno import ifelse` and replace in the code `theano.ifelse` with `ifelse`.

 ## Project structure
 The projects consist of mainly four folders: